-“This is the same situation us guides faced in March and April when the phones stopped ringing.
-Fortunately, fishing became an approved activity and people filled up our boats this past spring, summer and fall,” he said, “I hope this early winter will provide similar results for the ice season.”
+“This is the same situation as guides faced in March and April when the phones stopped ringing.
+Fortunately, fishing became an approved activity and people filled up our boats this past spring, summer, and fall,” he said, “I hope this early winter will provide similar results for the ice season.”

 The weather forecast calls for a cold spell the week of Dec.
 13. With no snow in the forecast, a solid sheet of ice should provide “walking-out” ice by Christmas.
 Right now, the area lakes north of Highway 2 like Alice and Irvin are providing fishing action.
 Devils Lake back bays are beginning to firm up, but the main lake remains open.
 “That will change in the next week or so.
 Check on ice conditions or trust the guides,” he said.

 He also made the point that the guides have complied with protocols regarding Coronavirus.
 They cleaned rods, boats, net handles, seats, and everything for safe conditions.
 They will do the same this winter, alleviating any concerns clients may have about booking trips to one of the top-rated perch and walleye destinations in North America.
 “Hey, the Canadian border is closed, but North Dakota is wide open and waiting for you.
 Call your favorite guide service or me, Fin Hunters Guide Service, 715-840-5407,” Roswick said.

 Roswick’s first-ice Christmas week fishing will be mostly for walleyes on close-to-shore, safer ice.
 While catching plenty of eater-sized walleyes, he feels the yellow perch, the fish that made Devils Lake famous, will be part of the bag.
 Perch and walleyes hang together early in the season.